cgrindel/rules_updatesrc/doc/how_to.md

    an executable target that knows how to execute all of the [updatesrc_update](/doc/rules_and_macros_overview.md#updatesrc_update) targets.

+The remainder of this article describes how to use the rules and macros in this repository.
+Also, check out [the examples](/examples) to see these techniques in action.

 ## Copy Files to the Workspace Directory with `updatesrc_update`

 The [updatesrc_update](/doc/rules_and_macros_overview.md#updatesrc_update) rule defines an